Vretinger/RPSLS-Showdown/README.md

 ## Features

-### Existing Features

 1. **Main Menu**
    - Allows users to navigate between different sections of the game, including gameplay and instructions.
    - Features a visually appealing design with intuitive navigation options.

 2. **Gameplay Page**
-   - Provides an interactive interface for players to make their choices.
+   - Provides an interactive interface for players to make their choices from five options: rock, paper, scissors, lizard, or Spock.
-   - Displays player and computer choices, along with the outcome of each round.
+   - Displays both player and computer choices, along with the outcome of each round.
+   - Tracks and displays the score for both the player and the computer.
+   - Includes a next round button to facilitate continuous play.

 3. **Endgame Page**
    - Displays a "Game Over" message at the end of each game.